Mike Mussina: Personal life

 Mussina married Jana McKissick in 1997.
 The couple has two sons, Brycen and Peyton.
-He also adopted his step-daughter Kyra, who is Jana's from a previous marriage.
+He also adopted step-daughter Kyra, Jana's daughter from a previous marriage.
 He still resides in his hometown of Montoursville, where he is well known.
 He often helps out with the athletic programs at his high school and he operates a training camp for student athletes in the area.
 He serves on the Little League International Board of Directors, based in nearby South Williamsport, Pennsylvania.

 Mussina is the head basketball coach for the boys' team at Montoursville Area High School.
-He accepted the position in June 2013.
+He first accepted the position in June 2013.
 When he received the phone call notifying him that he had been elected to the Hall of Fame, he had just completed a practice with his team.
+His brother Mark later became the basketball coach, but Mussina returned to the role in April 2025.

 Mussina is of Slavic descent.
-Due to his last name, which was Americanized by his ancestors, he is often misidentified as an Italian American; before the inaugural World Baseball Classic in 2006, Gene Orza, the chief operating officer of the players union, even asked him to play for Italy on that assumption.
+Due to his last name, which was Americanized by his ancestors, he is often misidentified as an Italian American; before the 2006 World Baseball Classic, Gene Orza, the chief operating officer of the players union, even asked Mussina to play for Italy on that assumption.

 In December 2014, Mussina was announced as one of the six recipients of the 2015 Silver Anniversary Awards, presented annually by the NCAA to outstanding former student-athletes on the 25th anniversary of the end of their college sports careers.
 The award is based on both athletic and professional success.

 Mussina is also a crossword puzzle enthusiast and was featured in the 2006 documentary film Wordplay.

-He is also a collector of tractors and vintage cars.
+He also collects tractors and vintage cars.